About the Author

 Read the Latest from Our Blog

 About the Author Michael Maffucci is a third generation mover and President of Verity Van Lines, Long Island's leading moving company.
-Learn more about him here.Five Great Moving Hacks to Make Moving Easier.
-Moving is a stressful event that affects both first-time and...
+Learn more about him here.Interstate vs. Intrastate Moving: Why Knowing the Difference Matters When it comes to moving, there are two...